syncfusion-content/flutter-docs/Flutter/SfCircularChart/events.md

 ---
 layout: post
 title: Syncfusion Flutter Chart Events
 description: Learn what are all the events available in Flutter Charts.
-Events will be triggered on some specific actions in chart.
+Events will be triggered on some specific actions in SfCircular chart.
 platform: flutter
 control: Chart
 documentation: ug